spiko-tech/contracts/README.md

 ## Third-party audit

 This repository has undergone an audit conducted by security firm Trail of Bits.
-Their audit report is available on their [repo](https://github.com/trailofbits/publications).
+Their audit report is available [here](https://github.com/trailofbits/publications/blob/master/reviews/2023-10-spiko-securityreview.pdf).

 ## Prerequisites